ravibpatel/AutoUpdater.NET/README.md

 * .NET Core 3.1
 * .NET 5.0 or above

+This library only works for WinForms or WPF application projects.

 ## How it works

 AutoUpdater.NET downloads the XML file containing update information from your server.
 It uses this XML file to get the information about the latest version of the software.
 If the latest version of the software is greater than the current version of the software installed on User's PC then AutoUpdater.NET shows update dialog to the user.
 If user press the update button to update the software then It downloads the update file (Installer) from URL provided in XML file and executes the installer file it just downloaded.
 It is a job of installer after this point to carry out the update.
 If you provide zip file URL instead of installer then AutoUpdater.NET will extract the contents of zip file to application directory.